Tanama Tales

 The Boardwalk needs to make an appearance at the top of the list because, after all, this is the spot that has pushed Venice Beach to “famous” status.

 And to be honest, I do not think there is another place in the world like The Boardwalk.
-In here, you will find all sort of unusual acts and alternative lifestyles.
+In here, you will find all sorts of unusual acts and alternative lifestyles.
 For example, get ready to see shows involving snakes, broken glass, industrial staplers, and electric saws.
 I am not going to get into details, but you can imagine how things go.

-Then, there are people dancing, acting, singing, selling crafts, offering kisses for a dollar or calling the area home.
-On top of that, you have places selling trinkets, marijuana, glasses, pizza, hot dogs and much more.
+Then, there are people dancing, acting, singing, selling crafts, offering kisses for a dollar, or calling the area home.
+On top of that, you have places selling trinkets, marijuana, glasses, pizza, hot dogs, and much more.
 People transit the area on bicycles, skateboards, and Segways.

-It can get hot, crowded and for some, uncomfortable.
+It can get hot, crowded, and for some, uncomfortable.
 However, it is all part of how Venice Beach rolls.
 As a visitor, I suggest taking a look.
 If it is too much, you can move on to another area.

-The Boardwalk extends about a mile and a half from the end of the Venice Boulevard to the end of Rose Avenue (parallel to the ocean).
+The Boardwalk extends about a mile and a half from the end of Venice Boulevard to the end of Rose Avenue (parallel to the ocean).
 There are multiple entry points.

 Ride a Bike